Mooncake

 Now both the Transfer Engine and Mooncake Store are open-sourced!

-- Sept 10, 2025: The official & high-performance version of Mooncake P2P Store is open-sourced as MoonshotAI/checkpoint-engine, successfully applied in K1.5 and K2 production training.
-Updates Kimi-K2 model (1T parameters) across thousands of GPUs in ~20s.
+- Sept 10, 2025: The official & high-performance version of Mooncake P2P Store is open-sourced as checkpoint-engine.
+It has been successfully applied in K1.5 and K2 production training, updating Kimi-K2 model (1T parameters) across thousands of GPUs in ~20s.

 - Aug 23, 2025: xLLM high-performance inference engine builds hybrid KV cache management based on Mooncake, supporting global KV cache management with intelligent offloading and prefetching.